jamesmcfarland/keyforge/README.md

 ## Security

-- Each union's data is isolated at the Kubernetes namespace + database level
+- Each instance's data is isolated at the Kubernetes namespace + database level
 - Passwords are encrypted by VaultWarden using industry-standard encryption
 - Admin tokens use Argon2id hashing
 - No secrets are logged or exposed in API responses